Do you suspect someone is involved in the illegal persecution of badgers?

 - Our Animal Crime Manager disseminates the information packs to different law enforcement agencies, to ensure the information reaches the right people.

 - Law enforcement agencies then use the information to initiate further investigations, gather intelligence, or take enforcement action, which is the outcome we’re aiming for.
+Our guide to help police forces prosecute cases of badger crime is invaluable in achieving this goal.

-So far, not only have we uncovered information of badger baiting, snaring, poisoning and sett interference, but also other forms of serious crime, including illegal firearms, possession and sale of drugs, dog fighting and fox hunting.
+So far, not only have we uncovered information of badger baiting, snaring, poisoning and sett interference, but also other forms of serious crime, including illegal firearms, possession and sale of drugs, dogfighting and fox hunting.
 We’ve also exposed the sale of puppies abroad to be trained for badger baiting.

 Due to ongoing investigations, we’re unable to expand upon these cases.